 The handling below shall apply to each attribute in the resource for CREATE request primitives and the handling depends on the "presence in CREATE request" column of the resource table.
 If the request is rejected based on the rules below, then the other attributes do not have to be checked.

+If the CREATE request has a Resource Type that is not listed in the child resource tables, defined in 7.4 corresponding to the addressed resource, then the request shall be rejected with a Response Status Code indicating "INVALID_CHILD_RESOURCE_TYPE" error.

 If no resource representation is present in the CREATE request, then the request is rejected with a Response Status Code indicating "BAD_REQUEST" error.